ALPHA-M9K/pizza/README.md

 Implement user authentication and authorization
-Add more complex querying capabilities (e.g., finding pizzas by ingredient) Incorporate a review system for pizzas and restaurants Develop a frontend interface for easier interaction with the API
+Add more complex querying capabilities (e.g., finding pizzas by ingredient) Incorporate a review system for pizzas and restaurants Develop a frontend interface for easier interaction with the API.

 ## Contributing